gvwilson/thirdbit/src/fiction/still-book/index.md

 "Thank you, ma'am."
 Still trudged up the gray limestone steps and into school.

-Juggling---what can you say about a room full of young puppets practicing juggling?
+Juggling—what can you say about a room full of young puppets practicing juggling?
 The air was full of beanbags and Indian clubs, and the *thump* and *bump* of things hitting the floor.
 The teacher was so plump that his stuffing threatened to burst out at his wrists and